kubeflow/website/content/en/docs/components/katib/experiment.md

 The algorithm name in Katib is `enas`.

-This NAS algorithm ENAS-based.
+This NAS algorithm is ENAS-based.
 Currently, it doesn't support parameter sharing.

 Katib supports the following algorithm settings: